 Find out how AI-First Strategy has impacted legal services from legal research to contract reviews.

-Legal Services and Artificial Intelligence is making waves in legal research, Litigation protection, contract review and contract analysis are essential processes in which artificial intelligence can be a great help.
-Notoriously manual processes have finally come to the point of modernization with the advent of AI.
+Legal Services and Artificial Intelligence are making waves in legal research, litigation protection, contract review and contract analysis.
+These are essential processes in which artificial intelligence can be a great help.
+Notoriously, manual processes have finally come to the point of modernization with the advent of AI.

 Legal Services and AI are currently in the process of being continually integrated into business processes that bring about disruption in the form of automation and in the elimination of human error.
 What were once tasks that would take professional lawyers at least 90 minutes to complete now takes AI just a few seconds.
 When it comes to Legal Services and Artificial Intelligence, power and speed disrupt how things are traditionally done.

-In legal services, AI provides Legal research.
-Legal research refers to looking to historical data in order to infer information about present cases.
+In legal services, AI provides legal research.
+Legal research refers to looking at historical data in order to infer information about present cases.
 This improves the chances of lawyers covering all the bases that they could possibly cover--in order to present the strongest case possible.

 Legal research involves junior firm associates toiling through physical caselaw volumes to find fact patterns that match up to the present case.
 With AI, this daunting task can be automated--thus saving time, energy, and resources.

 Currently, there are models being trained to predict the outcomes of legal cases.
 As these models learn to predict case outcomes, better, companies will be able to minimize the amount of cases that actually need to go to trial.
 Not only that, but it makes settlement negotiations easier and faster because of the additional foresight provided by these models.